 Why Our Work is Important

-- 62% have an annual revenue of $25K – $30K per year, with only 17% earning $100K or more annual revenue
+Rock County Jumpstart surveyed 65 Black business owners in the Rock County area.
+We learned that 67% have been in operation for 1 – 3 years, 3% have been in business for 5+ years, 62% have an annual revenue of $25K – $30K per year, with only 17% earning $100K or more annual revenue.

+had been in operation for 5 years or more.
 Of the 32 Black business owners who stated they once owned a business in Rock County in the past 15 years, only 10.2% of them generated $100K or more revenue annually.

-We ascertain that, without Rock County Jumpstart’s assistance and the creation of a robust entrepreneurial ecosystem that invests in Black businesses, a significant percentage of the 65 Black businesses currently operating in Rock County will close by the end of 2021 – maybe even sooner.
+We ascertain that, without Rock County Jumpstart’s assistance and the creation of a robust entrepreneurial ecosystem that invests in Black businesses, a significant percentage of the 65 Black businesses currently operating in Rock County may close by the end of 2021 – maybe even sooner.
 Rock County Jumpstart’s goal is to help current Black business owners grow their business and encourage Black community members in Rock County to launch new businesses.